sanjeevkomma/DevOps/Kubernetes.md

 * ClusterIP service is the service which can be accessed inside the Cluster
 * "Workloads" is specific to Service in GCP
 * etcd is a strongly consistent, distributed key-value store that provides a reliable way to store data that needs to be accessed by a distributed system or cluster of machines
+* Each Worker Node can have any number of PODs
+* etcd is a CNCF project, which used by Kubernetes, ROOK, CoreDNS, M3
+* Master Node does NOT run any application related Containers
+* Kubernetes can run any Containers, specific to OCI ( Open Container Interface ), not only Docker

 # Features
 * Auto scaling --- can scale up / down the containers